 What we lack is standards.
 Oh, wait, nevermind… we actually have tens of thousands of those.
 What we lack is standards that people actually can use, that aren’t harder to learn and comply with than the handling of the basic user problems at hand are.
 These problems will mostly never be solved, not really.
 Truly understandable data must have a semantic foundation, and semantics are essentially arbitrary in most ways that matter in data processing.
 That means data must either be tagged in a non-trivial way or must be placed into a schema where relationships are what have meanings.

 Note that “tagged in a non-trivial way” above means taking tagging systems to such extremes that they become their own ontologies.
 Think about that.
 It should make your face turn pale.
-That’s at least as difficult as developing an arbitrary formal language — and in case you didn’t notice, an “arbitrary formal” language is a oxymoron.
+That’s at least as difficult as developing an arbitrary formal language.
+(In case you didn’t notice, an “arbitrary formal” language is a oxymoron — though consortia and governments alike love nothing more than funding committee efforts to formalize the syntax of futile efforts in this area).
 Writing even trivial software using such a tagging system would require that programmers at every step of the system learn this arbitrary formal language of tagging before they do much of anything, and that’s a lot harder overall than just continuing on with our pile-of-ad-hoc-systems approach.
 Schema-based systems, while having some different tradeoffs (computationally natural descriptions of data as a “shape”, for example, is a really big win in practical application), ultimately suffer from the same complexity explosion at some level.
 In particular, applying a particular schema designed in the context of one problem domain will very often not fit in the context of another problem domain — and fully normalizing all data ever, ever would eventually require an infinite (and ever growing) number of relational definitions.
 Yech.